 Passing in front of one of the island's grocery stores or biscuit shops, a break is then necessary to treat yourself to one of the delicious sweet specialties of the island.
-Le Fiadone, a typical Corsican cake, made with eggs, lemon zest and Brocciu, is an emblematic Corsican cheese.
+Le Fiadone, a typical Corsican cake, made with eggs, lemon zest and brocciu, is an emblematic Corsican cheese.
 The preparation of this specialty does not take very long, but its lemony taste leaves no one unmoved.
 As to Canistrelli, it is certainly the most popular biscuit in the region.

 Corsican cheeses and gastronomy

-The famous Brocciu cousin of the bush, is known to sublimate sweet or savory preparations.
+The famous brocciu cousin of the bush, is known to sublimate sweet or savory preparations.
 Other Corsican farm cheeses offer a variety of flavors.
 They leave no one indifferent.
 Le Niolu is a square goat or sheep cheese with an orange paste.
-Le Bastelicaccia is a white sheep's milk cheese.
+Le Bastelikaccia is a white sheep's milk cheese.
 Le Sartinese is a unique cheese obtained from an uncooked pressed dough.
 And what about Casgiu Merziu, this whole tome in which the maggots grow freely?